-In order to obtain permanent residence (Green Card) in the United States, immigrants must show they are admissible.
-This means they must show there is nothing in their background to disqualify them.
-While there are many grounds of inadmissibility, not all of them can be waived (Pardoned).
+In order to obtain permanent residence in the United States, it is necessary to show there is nothing in the immigrant’s background to disqualify him or her from admissibility.
+While there are many grounds of inadmissibility, not all of them can be waived.

-Waivers (Pardons) for Periods of Unlawful Presence in the United States
+Waiver for Unlawful Presence in the United States

-Most persons who entered the United States without inspection or who overstayed the time permitted for them to be here must at some point leave the country and interview at a U.S. consulate for family-based immigrant visas.
+Most persons who entered the United States without inspection must leave the United States to interview at U.S. consulates for family immigrant visas.
 They must also file for a waiver of unlawful presence.
 To qualify for the waiver, the applicant must show that a U.S. citizen or permanent relative spouse or parent would suffer extreme hardship if the waiver is not granted.
-There are two types of waivers, one filed within the United States and one that is filed outside of it.

 Waivers also exist for persons who are not applying for permanent residence, e.g. the person is applying for a student or employment visa.
 The foreign citizen must file the application for waiver from outside the United States.